Henri de Saint-Simon: Early years

-Henri de Saint-Simon was born in Paris as a French aristocrat.
+Henri de Saint-Simon was born in Paris as a French aristocrat, the son of Balthazar Henri de Rouvroy de Saint-Simon, Marquis de Sandricourt (1721-1783) and his wife and cousin, Blanche Isabelle de Rouvroy de Saint-Simon (b.
+1737), lady-in-waiting of Marie Joséphine of Savoy, Countess of Provence.
 His grandfather's cousin had been the Duke of Saint-Simon.
-"When he [Henri] was a young man, being of a restless disposition ... he went to America where he entered into American service and took part in the siege of Yorktown under General Washington."
+His younger sister Marie Louise de Rouvroy de Saint-Simon (1763-1834) was mother-in-law of Princess Maria Christina of Saxony, Dowager Princess of Carignano.

 From his youth, Saint-Simon was highly ambitious.
 He ordered his valet to wake him every morning with, "Remember, monsieur le comte, that you have great things to do."
 Among his early schemes was one to connect the Atlantic and the Pacific oceans by a canal, and another to construct a canal from Madrid to the sea.

-During the American Revolution, Saint-Simon joined the Americans, and believed that their revolution signaled the beginning of a new era.
-He fought alongside the Marquis de Lafayette between 1779 and 1783, and was imprisoned by British forces.
-After his release, he returned to France to study engineering and hydraulics at the Ecole de Mézières.
+During the American Revolution, Saint-Simon joined the Americans, believing that their revolution signaled the beginning of a new era.
+He fought alongside the Marquis de Lafayette between 1779 and 1783, and took part in the siege of Yorktown under the command of General George Washington.
+Saint-Simon was captured and imprisoned by British forces during the end of his service, and upon his release, returned to France to study engineering and hydraulics at the Ecole de Mézières.

 At the beginning of the French Revolution in 1789, Saint-Simon quickly endorsed the revolutionary ideals of liberty, equality and fraternity.
 In the early years of the revolution, Saint-Simon devoted himself to organizing a large industrial structure in order to found a scientific school of improvement.
 He needed to raise some funds to achieve his objectives, which he did by land speculation.
 This was only possible in the first few years of the revolution because of the growing instability of the political situation in France, which prevented him from continuing his financial activities and indeed put his life at risk.
 Saint-Simon and Talleyrand planned to profiteer during the Terror by buying the Cathedral of Notre-Dame, stripping its roof of metal, and selling the metal for scrap.
 Saint-Simon was imprisoned on suspicion of engaging in counter-revolutionary activities.
 He was released in 1794 at the end of the Terror.
 After he recovered his freedom, Saint-Simon found himself immensely rich due to currency depreciation, but his fortune was subsequently stolen by his business partner.
 Thenceforth he decided to devote himself to political studies and research.
 After the establishment of the Ecole Polytechnique in 1794, a school established to train young men in the arts of sciences and industry and funded by the state, Saint-Simon became involved with the new school.